mathat13/cloudflare-ddns-updater/README.md

 or by running the no .env docker run command in the command examples below.

-Step 5: The script is set to execute every 5 minutes, so check the logs with the below command to see how it goes:
+Step 5: The script is set to execute every UPDATE_FREQUENCY, so check the logs with the below command to see how it goes:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~